 There are lots of activity kits out there that your kids can do – they’re fun and educational!
 You can find a kit fo just about anything these days, but here are a few that we have used and really enjoyed:

-This monthly kit is launching this July, but we’ve had a chance to check it out already.
-It’s so much fun!
+This monthly kit is so much fun!
 It takes your child through the Bible from Creation to Ascension in just one year.
 It’s hands off for you and comes with crafts and activities for your elementary aged kiddos.
-You can pre-order yours now use code SILOANDSAGE to get 15% off.
+You can use code SILOANDSAGE to get 15% off.

 KiwiCo– we have done both Tinker Crate and Atlas Crate